 ‘Spies in the Congo… unveils for the first time the detailed story of the deep cover race between the Americans and the Nazis to get their hands on the deadliest metal on earth… meticulously-researched and masterfully written… A real-life thriller.’ — The Huffington Post

 ‘Williams has pieced together the details of a story so enormous it seems incredible that most people will have heard nothing about it before … a thrilling tale … sometimes comical, sometimes tragic, but always riveting.’ — History of War Magazine

 ‘painstakingly researched and beautifully written … a thrilling story.’ — The Chartist

-‘Where Williams is best is in comparing Belgium’s suffering under occupation and how it treated its colonies during the war.
-This is the real untold story, and she is the author to tell it.’ — The Lady
+‘Where Williams is best is in comparing Belgium’s suffering under occupation and how it treated its colonies during the war.’ — The Lady

 ‘It is not widely known that Congo was the source of the uranium in the bombs that fell on Hiroshima and Nagasaki in World War II.
 Using recently declassified material, Susan Williams reveals the startling story of the small and colourful band of secret agents who jealously guarded this ore in a game of cat and mouse that may well have been the key to Allied victory.’ — Anjan Sundaram, author of Stringer: A Reporter’s Journey in the Congo